Wondering what to do in Big Sur? I’ve covered you. Here’s a complete guide to the best things to do in Big Sur in California.

 7. HIKE JULIA PFEIFFER BURNS STATE PARK

-Julia Pfeiffer Burns State Park comes 12 miles south of above mentioned Pfeiffer Big Sur State Park.
+Julia Pfeiffer Burns State Park comes 12 miles south of the above-mentioned Pfeiffer Big Sur State Park.

 The park is famous for spectacular Mcway Falls, 2.500 years old redwoods, great hiking trails, beautiful scenery, and camping sites.